-Theorem 17.4.1 will give one reason why line bundles are crucially important: they tell us about maps to projective space, and more generally, to quasiprojective A-schemes.
-Given that we have had a hard time naming any non-quasiprojective schemes, they tell us about maps to essentially all schemes that are interesting to
+Theorem 17.4.1, the converse or completion to Exercise 16.3.F, will give one reason why line bundles are crucially important: they tell us about maps to projective space, and more generally, to quasiprojective A-schemes.
+Given that we have had a hard time naming any non-quasiprojective schemes, they tell us about maps to essentially all schemes that are interesting to us.